Javanese people: Culture

-Javanese culture is traditionally centered in the Central Java, Yogyakarta and East Java.
+Javanese culture is traditionally centred in the Central Java, Yogyakarta and East Java.
 Due to various migrations, it can also be found in other parts of the world, such as Suriname (where 15% of the population are of Javanese descent), the broader Indonesian archipelago region, Cape Malay, Malaysia, Singapore, Netherlands and other countries.
 The migrants bring with them various aspect of Javanese cultures such as Gamelan music, traditional dances and the art of Wayang kulit shadow play.
 The migration of Javanese people westward has created a coastal Javanese culture in West Java distinct from the inland Sundanese culture.

 Language

 Javanese is a member of the Austronesian family of languages and is closely related to, but distinct from, other languages of Indonesia.
 It is notable for its great number of nearly ubiquitous Sanskrit loans, found especially in literary Javanese.
 This is due to the long history of Hindu and Buddhist influences in Java.

-Many Javanese in Indonesia are bilingual, being fluent in Indonesian (the standardized variant of the Malay language) and Javanese.
+Many Javanese in Indonesia are bilingual, being fluent in Indonesian and Javanese.